HieuNguyenTrong/HieuNg.github.io/_posts/2018-12-18-Signs-of-Overfitting-Underfitting.md

 ## Signs of Overfitting and Underfitting

+#### Overfitting:

-- Overfitting:
+- In theory:

-> In theory: when the model learns from the training data too well, and does poorly when presented with new data.
+*when the model learns from the training data too well, and does poorly when presented with new data.*

+- In practice:
-> In practice: during training time, when training loss tends to be low, and validation loss tends to be high, therefore it might be overfitting
+*during training time, when training loss tends to be low, and validation loss tends to be high, therefore it might be overfitting.*